 Are they managers or FIREMEN?
 Does your weld facility employ weld managers, weld supervisors or firemen?

 In a weld manufacturing facility in which the MIG or flux cored weld quality and productivity are not optimized, it's not uncommon to find engineers, supervisors, technicians and their management in a constant Fireman mode, These are the guys that daily run around trying to quench the weld production and weld quality fires.

 In the Fireman's plant, you will often find ISO deeply embedded, KAIZEN is a second language, black belts are in abundance, while many of the common manufacturing processes such a paint, resistance welds and MIG welds are out of control.

-In the Fireman's plant, you will find the management and engineers are incapable of establishing uniform Best Weld Practices and have no understanding of the requirements of robot or manual Weld Process Controls.
 In the Fireman's plant, you will not find a single person who can tell you the real cost of the common welds they daily produce.

 In the Fireman's plant, you will the managers and engineers have not taken ownership of the manufacturing processes that are responsible for their profits.

 In the Fireman's plant you will you will find no job descriptions or if there are job descriptions they are poorly defined.

 How can managers control their weld costs, if they don't know the real costs of the common welds they daily produce?

 How many weld decision makers have you ever met that can look at a simple 1/4 (6mm) fillet weld and the weld consumables utilized, and instantly know;

 [a] the optimum consumables that should have been utilized,